10 Perfect First Date Ideas For The Fall Season

 To me, a hot air balloon date is just enough romance while still giving people the comfortable space to feel each other out.
 Plus, soaring over all of those leaves that are turning colors has got to be pretty close to breathtaking.

-I do think it's important to give a financial heads up.
+I do think it's important to give a financial heads-up.
 Hot air balloon rides ain't cheap.
 But if you hop onto a site like Groupon, you might be able to find a deal for somewhere around $125 per person.

 6. Hold a Test Taste at a Local Coffee Shop

 Another great casual date idea is to meet up at a local coffee shop.
 I like coffee shops a lot because most of them are fine with you purchasing a drink and just sitting there for hours.
 One way that you can get to know a little bit more about each other's tastes is to suggest each of you drink the other's 2-3 top favorite hot drinks on the menu.
-If the energy is going well, you can then ask each other about more favorites like "What's your favorite candy?" or favorite artist or favorite cancelled television show.
+If the energy is going well, you can then ask each other about more favorites like "What's your favorite candy?" or your favorite artist or favorite canceled television show.
 You can actually get a list of 170 faves to inquire about here.

 7. Light a Bonfire